-The Rev. Robert S. Heaney, Ph.D, D.Phil., is the director of the Center for Anglican Communion Studies and Associate Professor of Christian Mission at VTS.
-He joined the Virginia Theological Seminary in Fall 2013.
-He oversees Communion-wide opportunities for theological reflection across differences, develops theological resources for Episcopalians and Anglicans, and promotes inter-cultural and inter-religious practices of reconciliation.B efore coming to VTS Heaney served as the first-ever director of Postgraduate Research and Studies at St. John’s University of Tanzania, where he was also a senior lecturer in the School of Theology and Religious Studies.
-He has taught courses on Anglicanism, missiology, post-colonial theology, philosophical theology, and African and global theology.
+The Rev. Robert S. Heaney, Ph.D., D.Phil., is the Director of the Center for Anglican Communion Studies and Associate Professor of Christian Mission.
+He joined the faculty in 2013.
+Dr. Heaney’s areas of expertise include intercultural theology, mission theology, and World Anglicanism.
+Before coming to VTS, he was director of Postgraduate Studies and Research at St. John’s University of Tanzania, where he was also Senior Lecturer in the School of Theology and Religious Studies.

-As a mission theologian, theologian of culture, and Anglican theologian, Heaney has the experience of teaching and ministry on three continents and continues to travel widely in the Anglican Communion.
-His research and teaching at VTS focuses on the development of a critical missiology that provides students with a passion for the field that does not shy away from difficult issues in thought and practice nor result in ministries characterized by missiological isolationism or reductionism.
-As a theologian of culture, he seeks to nourish theological imagination that is ever cognizant of social location and the theological inevitability and necessity of contextualization.
-As an Anglican theologian, he has particular interest in modern World Anglicanism and the emergence of a renewed Anglican Communion.
+His research and teaching at VTS focuses on the development of a critical missiology that provides students with a passion for the field that does not shy away from difficult issues in thought and practice, nor result in ministries characterized by missiological isolationism or reductionism.
+As a theologian of culture, he seeks to nourish theological imagination that is ever cognizant of social location and the theological inevitability and necessity of contextualization and inter-contextualization.
+As an Anglican theologian, he has a particular interest in modern World Anglicanism and the emergence of a renewed Anglican Communion.

 Heaney was ordained a priest in the Church of Ireland in 2002, and has been active in parishes in Ireland, England, Tanzania, and the United States of America.
 He is married to Dr. Sharon E. Heaney, and they have one son, Sam.